 Like

-every sport I’ve ever experienced, it was soon aware that baseball was far
+every sport I’ve ever experienced, it was soon apparent that baseball was far

 better off seen live from the stands.
 You simply get to see everything.
 Not